codefellows/seattle-301d25/11-production-deployment/LAB.md

 ===

 ## Submission Instructions
+- Create an organization on GitHub to hold your client-side and server-side repositories.
+Make sure your partner is a collaborator.
+Create a new folder within your `codefellows/301` directory and give it the same name as your organization. `cd` into this folder.
+You will be cloning both repositories into this folder.
+For example, in the file tree below, the organization and corresponding folder are named `book_app_week_3`.
-- Create a new repository called `book-list-client`, and give it a description so you and anyone looking at it will know that it's the week 3 project for Code 301
+- Within your organization, create a new repository called `book-list-client`, and give it a description so you and anyone looking at it will know that it's the week 3 project for Code 301.
-- Create a new repository called `book-list-server`, and give it a description so you and anyone looking at it will know that it's the week 3 project for Code 301
+- Within your organization, create a new repository called `book-list-server`, and give it a description so you and anyone looking at it will know that it's the week 3 project for Code 301
+- Clone both repositories into the project folder your created in the first item, above.
 - Create a basic scaffold for each repo as the `first commit`
   - Do not add any features yet... just scaffold the directories and files for each repo.
 - Check out a new branch for today's lab assignment, semantically named `deployment`
 - Complete your **Feature Tasks for the day**
-- Create a Pull Request back to `master`
+- Create a Pull Request (PR) back to `master`
 - Submit a link to your pull request on Canvas **Including the following:**
   - A question within the context of today's lab assignment
   - An observation about the lab assignment, or related 'Ah-hah!' moment